dgerabagi/data-curation-environment/flattened_repo.md

 ### A101.
 DCE - Asynchronous Generation and State Persistence Plan
 - **Description:** Documents the new, more robust workflow for generating responses.
 This involves creating a new cycle with a "generating" status first, which provides a persistent state container for the asynchronous LLM call, making the UI state recoverable on reload.
 - **Tags:** plan, architecture, workflow, persistence, asynchronous, state management

+### A102.
+DCE - Universal Task Checklist for Cycle 70
+- **Description:** A structured checklist for organizing the development tasks, feedback, and bugs from Cycle 70.
+- **Tags:** process, checklist, task management, planning, workflow

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.